 A bouncer, his shaved head sporting a flaming skull tattoo, walks up to our table and whispers in her ear.
 “I’ve got to go Pete.”
 She leans close and says, “Come see me tomorrow.
 I’m living in my mother’s old house.
 Come there.
 Please.
 Tomorrow.”

 She goes out a door near the bar with the bouncer and another guy.
 See her tomorrow?
-I need to survive tonight.
+Not bloody likely.
 I head for the exit over a carpet as damp and sticky as gum.

 “Not leaving are you Pete?
 Not without saying a proper goodbye?”